ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 ## Future scenarios for BRICS+

 The BRICS+ alliance is at a crossroads, balancing between lofty ambitions and geopolitical realities.
-Its future trajectory will shape not just its member states but the entire global order—whether as a paper tiger, an economic powerhouse, an anti-Western bloc, or a fractured coalition.
+Its future trajectory will shape not just its member states but the entire global order, whether as a paper tiger, an economic powerhouse, an anti-Western bloc, or a fractured coalition.
 Exploring each scenario’s likelihood, mechanics, and global ripple effects, from trade wars to currency battles.

-Here are four plausible futures for BRICS+, ranging from bureaucratic farce to financial restructuring—and how Europe might adapt to each.
+Here are four plausible futures for BRICS+, ranging from bureaucratic farce to financial restructuring, and how Europe might adapt to each.

 ---